sujato/drafts/general-introduction.md

 Generally speaking, the abbreviations as found in the Pali editions, and the occasional instructions on how to spell out the full text, are sensible and fairly consistent between editions.
 Modern translations follow the manuscript tradition, but not slavishly.
 Sometimes the translation will spell out abbreviated passages, or else abbreviate passages spelled out in the original.

-Abbreviations are both “internal”—for example, where the only the first and last items in a list are spelled out, and the rest just mentioned in brief—and “external”, where an abbreviated passage requires looking up another text to fill in the blanks.
+Abbreviations are both “internal”—for example, where the only the first and last items in a list are spelled out, and the rest are just mentioned in brief—and “external”, where an abbreviated passage requires looking up another text to fill in the blanks.
 This is another example of how the oral tradition differs from written texts.
 A reciter would obviously know, say, the formula for the four noble truths, so there is no need to write it every time; just enough to jog the memory.
 But in modern editions, especially on the web, a reader can access a specific text from anywhere, and may never have encountered the abbreviated passage before.
 So we try to present our translations so as to reduce the amount of external abbreviations, so far as is practicable.

 ### Titles